Hello everyone!

 end

-In this example, foo is a procedure that
+In this example, foo is a function that

 takes two arguments (arg1 and